Toggle Menu

 So there’s ground up lady in here?

 Lawrence: Congratulations, friend.
-I’ve heard crazy shit in my life but I’ve never heard anything like that.
+I’ve heard crazy shit in my life but I’ve never heard anything like that. [pause] But, you know, I bet I’d be chicken.
+Some kind of chicken burrito.

 Attendant: Why do you say that?